YahooArchive/mojito/docs/dev_guide/topics/mojito_extensions.rst

 The view engine consists of an addon that we will refer to as the view engine addon to differentiate it from other addons.
-The view engine addon can include code that renders templates or use a rendering engine, such as `Embedded JavaScript (EJS) http://embeddedjs.com/>`_, to render view templates.
+The view engine addon can include code that renders templates or use a rendering engine, such as `Embedded JavaScript (EJS) http://embeddedjs.com/>`_, to render templates.
 In the latter case, the view engine addon acts as an interface between the Mojito framework and the rendering engine.

 In the following sections, we will be discussing how to create a view engine addon that relies on